The Isle of Skye in Scotland is one of the most beautiful areas in the UK with dramatic landscapes surrounded by water.

 Photos, Video and info to plan your walk on my Fairy Pools Skye article.

-2h return walk from the Fairy Pools Parking.
+2h return walk from the Fairy Pools carpark (for a 5£ fee)

-Elgol is an isolated town on the West coast of Skye island.
-For me, this is one of the top things to do in Skye island with incredible views of the Cuillin mountains (on a clear day of course...)
+Elgol is an isolated town on the West coast of Skye.
+For me, this is one the best attractions with incredible views of the Cuillin mountains (on a clear day of course...)

 Cruises depart to Loch Coruisk and to see wildlife (seals, whales, puffins...) on the nearby Scottish islands of Eigg, Rum and Canna.

-Elgol cruise Parking: access to Elgol is via B8083 a single track road (30 min drive from the main road).
+Elgol cruise carpark: access to Elgol is via B8083 a single-track road (30 min drive from the main road).